Ylandolsi/booking_monorepo/backend/Booking/notes.md

 TODO / Roadmap

+remove all logDebug !

--Session after being booked should not become available
+- add : naviagte to mentor or mentee when showing the meets -Session after being booked should not become available (done)
-- add fallback for profiule pictire when showing session  , front and back
+- add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request
 - Create wallet for each user by default !
 - fix session price on frontend